Peniel Shin: Photography

+Shin also led the photography for bandmate Changsub's debut Japanese EP bpm 82.5.

+In 2018, Shin held his second photography exhibition, "SECOND PENOGRAPHY", at Gallery Qum in Seongdong District, Seoul from November 23 to December 2.

+Other activities

+In 2016, Shin began to update his fans with his official vlog channel, POV.
+The channel features activities from Shin's daily life.

+In 2019, Shin was selected to host an English K-Pop radio show, "Skool Of K-Pop" on tbs eFM starting February 25.

+On February 12, 2020, Shin was cast in the DIVE Studios variety program HWAITING!.
+The program aired on Facebook Watch from February to April.
+In July, Shin began hosting the Dive Studios podcast GET REAL alongside BM (of KARD) and Ashley Choi (formerly of Ladies' Code).

+In February 2023, Shin co-founded the fashion label CEEBS.
+Shin's involvement with the brand was only revealed on February 9, 2024, via his personal Instagram page.

 Personal life

 In November 2016, Shin participated as a guest in the South Korean reality show KBS2's Hello Counselor episode 299, opening up about suffering from Alopecia areata.
 In the broadcast, he took off his hat and unveiled the head with sparse hair, further stating: "I concealed my hair loss for five years, and during those five years I kept wearing a hat for two-to-three years.
 It was very frustrating because I could not tell the truth.
 70% of my hair was missing due to stress-related hair loss.
 The broadcast was natural and my close friends knew, It was very frustrating, but I finally made it public through Hello, so I feel really comfortable."
 He said, "At first, my hair-stylist noticed it, but later it got worse.
 The hospital said it was difficult to treat...I pushed my hair back all and I didn't care, but I'm getting a little bit out of it."
 As for the reason that he has not disclosed hair loss so far, Peniel said, "I just wanted to go confidently, but I had to hide it for five years after my debut considering the company, members and fans."
 After the confession, BtoB members leaving affectionate support posts on their Instagram, such as Yook Sung-jae's "Peniel, you got the sweetest heart in the world.
 We got your back, just stay with us as you are."